 BioMaeda's research covers broad topics in fluid dynamics.
 He combines high-performance computing, modeling, data analysis, control, and companion experiments to address complex flow phenomena.
-He actively works on biomedical applications include ultrasound therapy and imaging, energy and propulsion applications, and interdisciplinary research.
+He actively works on various applications ranging from aerospace propulsion to noninvasive medical therapy systems through interdisciplinary approaches.

 His current major research and teaching activities are conducted in the Center for Turbulence Research (https://ctr.stanford.edu) and the Predictive Science Academic Alliance Program Center (https://insieme.stanford.edu).

 Maeda obtained his BS from the University of Tokyo in 2013, and MS and PhD from Caltech in 2014 and 2018, all in Mechanical Engineering.
 He was a postdoctoral fellow in the Center for Turbulence Research from 2019 to 2020.

 Postdoctoral Scholar, Mechanical Engineering

 BioMy research interests include a broad variety of topics, ranging from medical image analysis and signal processing, machine learning and artificial intelligence, which I mainly focused on during my Ph.D. research.
 As a member of the Digital Athlete project of the Wu Tsai Performance Allience, I am now pursuing research to investigate how we can use wearable sensors, machine learning and biomechanical simulations to improve athlete performance, prevent injuries and support rehabilitation after injury.